Kargatharaakash/august/README.md

      EXPO_PUBLIC_OCR_API_KEY=your_actual_ocr_space_api_key_here
      ```

-> **Important**: For demo purposes, the app includes mock implementations for the OCR functionality, so you can test the app without setting up OCR.space API.
+> **Important**: For demo purposes, the app includes a fallback API key for OCR functionality, but it's recommended to use your own API keys for production usage.

 ### Running the App